GB3WES - the Westmorland 5MHz beacon

 The inverted V antenna (it is there, honest!)

-- Operates from the QTH of G3WGV, IO84QN
+- Operated from the QTH of G3WGV, IO84QN

 - Ground elevation: 205m above sea level